methylDragon/ros-tutorials/ROS/04 ROS - Nodelets.md

 Additionally!
 Notice that we didn't put the rate inside the class.
 There's a bunch of caveats with nodelets that you should be aware of, that we'll talk about in the next section.

+> **Also note**: Notice how there isn't a `main()` function!
+This is because the main function will run within the nodelet manager instead, and the nodelet class will hitchhike on that host process instead!

 ### 2.9 Nodelet Caveats <a name="2.9"></a>